November 04, 2019

 The symptoms associated with migraines often differ in strength but can be described as debilitating, throbbing, and pounding.
 On the other hand, a more intense aura has also known to cause nausea and may even lead to vomiting and loss of appetite.
 Whereas a classic headache may dull after a good nap.

-Migraines and Marijuana
+Migraines and Cannabis

 A recent study found “the active compounds in cannabis are more effective at reducing the frequency of acute migraine pain than prescription migraine meds.”
-The results of the study go on to add that the marijuana even had fewer side effects.
+The results of the study go on to add that the cannabis even had fewer side effects.

-How marijuana helps headaches
+How Cannabis helps headaches

 It comes down to the two areas cannabis continuously seems to effectively help: inflammation and the endocannabinoid system.

 Your ECS acts as your network of receptors for the active chemical compounds in cannabis.
-This means your body has a system to receive the two major compounds found in marijuana: THC and CBD.
+This means your body has a system to receive the two major compounds found in cannabis: THC and CBD.
 These compounds work together (as well as separately if you want CBD without the psychoactive effects) to regulate pain and inflammation.

 Popular strains for head strains